indadev/rockPaperScissors/README.md

 * Java
 * Spring boot

-And a basic web front end using, for the lack of time we have embedded the javascript inside the HTML page:
+And a basic web front end using the framework Vue.js.
+For the lack of time the JavaScript has been embedded inside the HTML page:

 * Javascript
 * Vuejs